 The double cradle-type frame is made of high tension steel tubes that provide strength, rigidity and light weight.
-Other dimensional features include high ground clearance, narrow width, and long wheelbase.
+Other dimensional features include high ground clearance, narrow width, long wheelbase and long suspension stroke.
 The engine is bolted to the frame at three positions.
 The caster is measured at 60.50°.